abhishekpandeyIT/Analyze_ABTest_result/Notebook-abtest.md

-e.
-Consider your results from a. through d. above, and explain below whether you think there is sufficient evidence to say that the new treatment page leads to more conversions.
+### Consider your results from a. through d. above, and explain below whether you think there is sufficient evidence to say that the new treatment page leads to more conversions.

-**Probability of individual converting given individual is in control group is 0.1203863045004612.
-Probability of individual converting given individual is in treatment group is 0.11880724790277405.
-According to the analysis this is clear that there is no more conversion between new page and old page.
-As the converting rate is similar in both cases so it is important to consider other factors.**
+> - Probability of individual converting given individual is in control group = **0.1203863045004612.**
+> - Probability of individual converting given individual is in treatment group = **0.11880724790277405.**
+>
+> This Analysis gives a strong evidence that there isn't any further conversion between new page and old page.
+> Since the conversion Probability of both are nearly same, then it is neccessary to analyse other factors too.

 <a id='ab_test'></a>
 ### Part II - A/B Test